Back to top

 Benefits include:

-26 days of annual leave per year, pension scheme, contribution to private health insurance, life assurance, income protection, employee assistance programme, employee well-being scheme
+26 days of annual leave per year, pension scheme, healthcare contributions, life insurance, income protection scheme, employee assistance programme, employee well-being initiatives.

 • To apply, candidates need to submit a copy of their application - CV and cover letter - via the ‘Apply now’ button;